JoinColony/colonyJS/sdk/docs/_CLI_ColonyCLI.md

 order: 1
 ---

-The `colony-cli` package is a command line interface used to build [colonyStarter](https://github.com/JoinColony/colonyStarter) packages. `colony-cli` currently has one action (`build`), which can be used to unpack any of the starters and examples in the [colonyStarter](https://github.com/JoinColony/colonyStarter) repository.
-We have plans for this package... stay tuned.
+The `colony-cli` package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services associated with the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.

 ## Prerequisites